-- 10.2.1 The Remote Control Centre (RCC) is the set or system of equipment and control units that are needed at the site or sites where safe and effective remote command, control and/or monitoring of the MASS, or several MASS, is conducted. - 10.2.2 The RCC enables the command and control of the MASS.
+- 12.2.1 The Remote Control Centre (RCC) is the set or system of equipment and control units that are needed at the site or sites where safe and effective remote command, control and/or monitoring of the MASS, or several MASS, is conducted. - 12.2.2 The RCC enables the command and control of the MASS.
 The RCC may be located afloat on a separate ship or ashore.
-The RCC may also interface with other RCCs that are separately located; the risk assessment will indicate which RCC has responsibility for a MASS at a specific time. - 10.2.3 The RCC may be a fixed stationary installation or fitted within a highly modular and portable unit.
+The RCC may also interface with other RCCs that are separately located; the risk assessment will indicate which RCC has responsibility for a MASS at a specific time. - 12.2.3 The RCC may be a fixed stationary installation, or fitted within a highly modular and portable unit, either of which may be controlling MASS from an RCC in a separate country to the location of the ship.
+This raises complicated questions as to the effective enforcement of maritime regulation.
+These include practical issues about the limitations on a port or coastal State's ability to satisfy itself as to the safety of the operation and maintenance of a MASS when the control centre is located in another country.
+Questions of jurisdiction and responsibility pertaining to the regulation of RCCs is an important matter for the international community and owners/operators should take this into account in the development of their operational procedures.

-10.3 SUB-SYSTEM ARCHITECTURE
+12.3 SUB-SYSTEM ARCHITECTURE

-- 10.3.1 The RCC architecture will vary from system to system, but enables the following tasks to be undertaken to a level appropriate for the mission, in accordance with the risk assessment:
+- 12.3.1 The RCC architecture will vary from system to system, but enables the following tasks to be undertaken to a level appropriate for the mission, in accordance with the risk assessment:

 - Operation Planning;

 - Operation Control;

 - Post Operation Analysis.

-10.4 TASKING CYCLE OF THE MASS
+12.4 TASKING CYCLE OF THE MASS

-10.4.1 The MASS tasking cycle is a sub-set of the overarching system life cycle and includes a number of tasks that involve the operation of the RCC.
+12.4.1 The MASS tasking cycle is a sub-set of the overarching system life cycle and includes a number of tasks that involve the operation of the RCC.
 It is necessary to clearly define the concept of use and tasking cycle of the MASS and the roles, responsibilities and boundaries of those involved in these tasks.
-An example of a MASS tasking cycle is presented in Table 10-1.
+An example of a MASS tasking cycle is presented in Table 12-1.